MIJOTHY/FOR_FLUX_SAKE/README.md

 ```
 ### Step 3
 #### FruitStore
 So, now we've got our state held in the FruitStore rather than in the top-level component of our app, and we have a way to mutate that state through the medium of the dispatcher.
 What we're missing, however, are ways to __get state from the stores__.
 From other modules, we _can't access _fruities or _headerText because they're local to this module_.
+That _leading _underscore is meant to let us know that they're private.
 What we'll want to do is give our FruitStore some __public getter methods__.
 Let's stick these below the public change listener functions:
 ```js
 var FruitStore = assign(
 	...